 SparkFun assumes the following responsibilities:

 If you register an account with SparkFun, we’ll have access to your e-mail address and any additional contact information you choose to provide us.
-If you place an order, we retain a record of the contents of the order, delivery and billing address information, and any communication you might have with our Customer Service or Tech Support teams about the order.
+If you place an order, we retain a record of the contents of the order, delivery and billing address information, and any communication you might have with our customer support team about the order.
 If you use features such as commenting, in-stock notifications, and comment reply notifications, we retain record of this fact.

 We collect data on what products and content you browse in order to offer better value to you through personalized email, and to see which products/content are the most useful to you.

-We send mail to users when orders are placed, shipped, or ready for local pickup.
-We may also be in contact when an order requires payment before shipping, or if other issues prevent us from fulfilling an order.
+We send email to users when orders are placed, paused, shipped, or ready for local pickup.
+We may be in contact when an order requires payment before shipping or if other issues prevent us from fulfilling an order.
 We will send you email to verify your email address or if you request a password reset.
 We may send you email to request reviews of our products or feedback on your experience with our website, products, or customer support.

 We will notify users if we believe their privacy has been compromised, if it is within our power to do so.
 For example, if we discover a customer’s account user login information has been exposed elsewhere on the web, or if we are compelled to disclose information to law enforcement.

 We offer a set of opt-in email subscriptions for things such as newsletters, in-stock notifications for products, and comment reply notifications.
 You can control your subscriptions (when logged into your account) on the Email Notifications page.
 All new customers are signed up to our main newsletter by default, and SparkFun may at any time add all new and all existing customers to existing and new newsletters at our discretion.